What legal and regulatory issues should I consider before hosting on Airbnb?

 Some cities have laws that restrict your ability to host paying guests for short periods.
 These laws are often part of a city's zoning or administrative codes.
 In many cities, you must register, get a permit, or obtain a license before you list your property or accept guests.
 Certain types of short-term bookings may be prohibited altogether.
 Local governments vary greatly in how they enforce these laws.
 Penalties may include fines or other enforcement.

 These rules can be confusing.
-We are working with governments around the world to clarify these rules so that everyone has a clear understanding of what the laws are.
+We're working with governments around the world to clarify these rules so that everyone has a clear understanding of what the laws are.

 In some tax jurisdictions, Airbnb will take care of calculating, collecting, and remitting local occupancy tax on your behalf.
 Occupancy tax is calculated differently in every jurisdiction, and we’re moving as quickly as possible to extend this benefit to more hosts around the globe.